Is Photographic Memory Real? Case Studies & Brain Processes

-Photographic memory, also known as eidetic imagery in the neuroscience world, is the ability to remember an unlimited amount of visual information in great detail.
-Just like a camera can freeze a moment in time in the form of a photograph, someone with a photographic memory is supposed to be able to take mental snapshots and then later recall these snapshots without error.
+It’s the ability to remember an unlimited amount of visual information in great detail.
+A camera can freeze a moment in time in the form of a photograph.
+Someone with a photographic memory is supposed to be able to take mental snapshots and then later recall these snapshots without error.

 To show that photographic memory is non-existent among most people, cognitive psychologist Adriaan de Groot did an experiment with expert chess players to test their memory functioning.
-The players were first shown a chessboard with pieces on it for a brief period (about 15 seconds) and then asked to reconstruct what they had seen on a new chessboard.
+The players were first shown a chessboard with pieces on it for a brief period (about 15 seconds).
+Next, they had to reconstruct what they had seen on a new chessboard.

 How to Explain Cases of Photographic Memory

 How well we remember things largely depends on how well we pay attention when information is presented to us.
-Also, the extent to which we replay material in our minds and connect it to what we already know affects our memory as well.
+Also, how much we replay/connect material affects our memory as well.

 The Neuroscience Behind Photographic Memory